-Dubin-Johnson syndrome is a disorder passed down through families (inherited) in which a person has mild jaundice throughout life.
+Dubin-Johnson syndrome (DJS) is a disorder passed down through families (inherited).
+In this condition, you may have mild jaundice throughout life.

-The syndrome interferes with the body's ability to move a chemical called bilirubin from the liver.
-Bilirubin is produced when the liver breaks down worn-out red blood cells.
+The syndrome interferes with the body's ability to move bilirubin from the liver.
+When the liver breaks down worn out red blood cells, it produces bilirubin.
 It normally moves through the bile produced by the liver and into the bile ducts, past the gallbladder, and into the digestive system.

-When bilirubin is not properly processed, it builds up in the bloodstream and causes the skin and the whites of the eyes to turn yellow (jaundiced).
+When bilirubin is not properly processed, it builds up in the bloodstream.
+This causes the skin and the whites of the eyes to turn yellow.
+This is called jaundice.
 Severely high levels of bilirubin can damage the brain and other organs.

-People with Dubin-Johnson syndrome have lifelong mild jaundice that may be made worse by:
+People with DJS have lifelong mild jaundice that may be made worse by:

 - Birth control pills